accote45/pathway_overlap/README.md

 - Update absolute paths in `nextflow.config` to your environment (bfile, gene sets, OpenTargets data, tissue data).
 - If your OpenTargets JSONs live elsewhere, modify the path used in `scripts/size_matched_OT_stats_optimized.R` or expose it as a Nextflow parameter.
+- For tissue correlation, ensure `params.tissue_expression_data` points to the correct CSV with a `Name` column for gene symbols and tissue columns.
 - For non-LSF systems, simplify the `process {}` blocks in `nextflow.config` and set a global `executor`.
 - Adjust `params.opentargets_supported_traits` to restrict which traits are processed in the OpenTargets stage.